 Who does the Policy and Procedure apply to?
 This document sets out how we protect your privacy and manage your personal information.
-It applies to all people who deal with us, other than our employees.
+It applies to all people who deal with us, other than your employees.

 We: Means Give a Care Pty Ltd

 Consent: Means Permission for something to happen or agreement to do something.
-Your consent can be written or verbal (eg, when you give us your permission over the phone or in a face to face conversation).
+Your consent can be written or verbal (eg. when you give us your permission over the phone or in a face to face conversation).
 Your consent will be implied where we can reasonably form a conclusion that you have given consent by taking action or deciding not to take action.

 Person we support: Means a person who we are giving assistance to or has previously received services from us or has made inquiries to us about receiving services from us.

 Personal Information: Means information we collect about you which forms part of our database

 Sensitive Information: Is a category of personal information and includes your health or medical information.

 The amount and type of personal information we collect from you will depend on the type of activity we are required to do for you.

 Personal information would include information on the individual’s identity (that is name, address, country of birth, gender, date of birth, telephone number, passport details, billing information and medicare number.